Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Introduction

-Finally, we note that our modeling framework is related to that of \citet{shahbaba}, \citet{dunson}, \citet{hannah}, and \citet{papa}, as they also develop nonparametric models for joint response-covariate distributions, including categorical variables. \citet{shahbaba} considered classification of a univariate response using a multinomial logit kernel, and this was extended by \citet{hannah} to accommodate alternative response types with mixtures of generalized linear models. \citet{dunson} studied DP mixtures of independent kernels, and \citet{papa} build a model for spatially indexed data of mixed type (count, categorical, and continuous).
+The work in this paper forms the sequel to \citet{deyoreo}, where we have developed the joint response-covariate modeling approach for binary regression, which requires use of more structured mixture kernels to satisfy necessary identifiability restrictions.
+The joint response-covariate modeling approach with categorical variables has been explored in a few other papers, including \citet{shahbaba}, \citet{dunson}, \citet{hannah}, and \citet{papa:richardson:best}. \citet{shahbaba} considered classification of a univariate response using a multinomial logit kernel, and this was extended by \citet{hannah} to accommodate alternative response types with mixtures of generalized linear models. \citet{dunson} studied DP mixtures of independent kernels, and \citet{papa:richardson:best} build a model for spatially indexed data of mixed type (count, categorical, and continuous).
 However, these models would not be suitable for ordinal data, or, particularly in the first three cases, when inferences are to be made on the association between ordinal response variables.

 The rest of the article is organized as follows.
 In Section \ref{sec:method}, we formulate the DP mixture model for ordinal regression, including study of the theoretical properties discussed above (with technical details given in the Appendix).
-We discuss prior specification and posterior inference, and indicate the necessary modifications when binary responses are present.
+We discuss prior specification and posterior inference, and indicate {possible} modifications when binary responses are present.
 The methodology is applied in Section \ref{sec:applications} to ozone concentration data, two data examples from econometrics, and a multirater agreement problem.
 Finally, Section \ref{sec:disc} concludes with a discussion.